Manatuto Municipality: Geography

 The borders of the municipality of Manatuto are identical to those of the council of Portuguese Timor with the same name.

 The municipality borders the municipalities of Baucau and Viqueque to the east and Manufahi, Aileu, and Dili to the west.
 It reaches both the south and north coasts of the island, and is only one of two municipalities to do so (the other is Lautém in the far east), and has the most geographical diversity.
 To the north is the Strait of Wetar, to the south is the Timor Sea.

+History

+According to a list prepared by Afonso de Castro, governor of the colony of Portuguese Timor from 1859 to 1863, Manatuto was one of 47 kingdoms in that colony at the time.

 Administrative posts

 The municipality's administrative posts (formerly sub-districts) are: